melroser/myblog/content/posts/film-fyi/index.md

 {{< figure
   src="featured.jpg"
-  caption="a large library of high resultion film photography as a browsable  web gallery" attr="-- Film.fyi" attrlink="https://film.fyi"
+  caption="Click here for a demo: "
+  attr="-- Film.fyi"
+  attrlink="https://film.fyi"
 >}}

-This is unfinished but check out my new webiste.

-Just Click the image above!
+a large library of high resultion film photography as a browsable  web gallery you can check out my new page for film photography.

 My goal was to figure out a was to make large image gallery really performant as a web application.
 Cheap to host and automated so as I rate things 3 stars or higher in Lightroom they will appear. [^location]  my first versions of this use a random assorment of images which i like but found a common complain among people checking it out was that it was diffifult to find any particular image they found before.